dadaJaani/info30005-leaf-cafeco-app/README.md

-## Cafeco
+## Cafeco App

-###Cafeco Server
-In the folder called server.
-Node Server.
-Run by "npm start"

-###Cafeco App
-In the folder called client-user.
-React App.
-Run by "npm start"
+### Leaf
+This is a react app.
+Test run by "npm start" or "yarn start"

+### NOTE: This repository contains only the frontend web app for the Web Info Tech Project.